· · ·

 • Refrigerate your dough.

-• Roll dough strip carefully working from one end to the other to avoid breaking rope.
+• Roll the dough strip carefully, working from one end to the other to avoid breaking the rope.

-• Loosely intertwine both ropes first as shown in photo and then twist at either end to tighten the rope.
+• Loosely intertwine both ropes first, as shown in the photo, and then twist at either end to tighten the rope.

-• If you break dough just smoosh it back together and keep going.
+• If you break the dough, smoosh it back together and keep going.

 • Spritz dough is fragile, so work gently as you go!